kennyk65/Microservices-With-Spring-Student-Files/LabInstructions/Lab 3.md

 **Part 1 - Config Server:**

 1. Create a new Spring Boot application.
 Name the project "lab-3-server”, and use this value for the Artifact.
 Use Jar packaging and the latest versions of Java.
-Use a version of Boot > 1.5.x.
+Use a version of Boot > 2.0.x.
 No need to select any dependencies.

 1. Edit the POM (or Gradle) file.
 Add a “Dependency Management” section (after `<properties>`, before `<dependencies>`) to identify the spring cloud parent POM.
-"Dalston.RELEASE" is the most recent stable version at the time of this writing, but you can use the latest stable version available.
+"Finchley.RELEASE" is the most recent stable version at the time of this writing, but you can generally use the latest stable version available.
 Example:

 ```
     <dependencyManagement>